-Communication structures: The participation in relevant conferences such as the International Particle Accelerator conference (IPAC) or the Flash Radiotherapy and Particle Therapy conference (FRPT) and smaller workshops will enable the communication and discussion of results as well as help to establish new connections and provide access to the latest developments.
-For master students trips to the DPG spring meetings are planned, as first opportunity to present their research to a wider community.
-Research results will furthermore be published in, preferably, open access journals and presented at Helmholtz meetings.
+Communication structures: The participation in relevant conferences such as the International Particle Accelerator conference (IPAC) or the Flash Radiotherapy and Particle Therapy conference (FRPT) and smaller workshops will enable the communication and discussion of results as well as help with establishing new connections and provide access to the latest developments.
+For potential master students trips to the DPG spring meetings are planned, as opportunity to present their research for the first time to a wider community.
+Research results will furthermore be published in preferably open access journals and presented at Helmholtz internal meetings.